-Your Gallery will fit seamlessly into your website.
+Your Gallery will fit seamlessly into your website with an iframe.

 We've launched a new iframe version of My Frame Gallery, available to all My Frame Gallery users.

 What's an iframe?

 For My Frame Gallery, that means that you can embed the gallery directly into an existing page on your site.
 The iframe version eliminates the header and footer elements of the standard Gallery, so it can sit seamlessly inside your website's existing format.

 Therefore if you use the iframe version, it will appear to your patients that they are browsing frames directly from your website, instead of directing users to a separate page that is outside of your site.

 The experience is cleaner, and the Gallery feels like a native section of the page.

 No, if you already have a My Frame Gallery account, there is no additional charge.

 How do i get an iFrame version of My Frame Gallery?

 If you have already set up a standard Gallery, you can immediately get started with an iframe.